ASTRO-POLIS/swift-polis/README.md

     - and back-index to shared device details.
 Manufacturers are referenced objects only (so no duplications)
     - Test
     - Document
+- ✅ Owner (part of Item) needs tests, JSON, and documentation
 - PolisDirection needs more documentation
 - PolisCommunicationChannel needs Documentation and Tests
 - PolisAddress needs Documentation and Tests